Science of People - Logo

 Both you and the person you care about deserve better!
 Use these tips to start managing anger toward people you love.

-8. Communicate instead of jumping to conclusions
+Communicate instead of jumping to conclusions.

 You know what we’re talking about!

-Action Step: Next time you get angry or annoyed with your loved one, pause and take 3 slow, deep breaths.
+Action Step: Next time you get angry or annoyed with your loved one, pause and take three slow, deep breaths.
 Think about why you are angry and then verbalize it.
 But please don’t accuse!
 Try, “When you did/said that, I felt like you were (belittling me, disrespecting me, not listening to me, etc.).” or even, “It seems like you’re upset about something.
 Do you want to talk about it?”

 Pro Tip: If you don’t normally communicate openly, don’t suddenly spring this on the other person!
 Have a conversation that you’d like to work on strengthening your communication.

-9. Start an anger diary
+Start an anger diary.

-One study found that journaling about emotions led to future employment for laid-off workers, while countless studies have documented the positive impact of gratitude journals.
-The benefits of journaling are immense!
-While we are advocates of the gratitude journal, we’d also like to recommend writing down some of your darker emotions.
+One study found that journaling about emotions led to future employment for laid-off workers, while countless studies have documented the positive impact of gratitude journals9 https://greatergood.berkeley.edu/article/item/how_gratitude_changes_you_and_your_brain .

 Benefits of an anger journal: